Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 (iii) If time matters most, which vehicle type should be prioritized?

-Although Type B is faster per trip (60 km/h vs 40 km/h), it needs more trips overall due to fewer deliveries per trip — making it slower in total time.
+Type B is faster per trip (0.6 h vs 0.75 h) but needs more trips — making total time longer.

 Case Study 2: Water Tank Management System